 - Are recurring or “regularly carried on.”

-The IRS requires that UBI is reported and its corresponding taxes be paid.
+The IRS requires EOs to report UBI and pay taxes on it at corporate rates.
 Similarly, when the EO’s unrelated business income becomes excessive, its tax-exempt status may be revoked.

 Excess Benefit Transactions

-IRS is particular about “inures to the benefit” of an individual or a private group.
-This is why Form 990 has a section that requires EO to disclose excess benefit transactions received by an insider (also known as a disqualified person).
+The law prohibits EOs from paying excessive benefits to its insiders.
+This is why Form 990 has a section that requires EOs to disclose excess benefit transactions received by an insider (also known as a disqualified person).